Learning Data-adaptive Nonparametric Kernels: Experimental Results

 {\bf Compared Methods:} We include the following kernel learning based algorithms: \begin{itemize} \item BMKL \citep{Gonen2012Bayesian}: A multiple kernel learning algorithm uses Bayesian approach to ensemble the Gaussian kernels with ten different kernel widths and the polynomial kernels with three different degrees. \item LogDet \citep{Jain2012Metric}: A nonparametric kernel learning approach aims to learn a PSD matrix $\bm W$ in a learned kernel $\phi(\bm x)^{\!\top} \bm W \phi(\bm x')$ with the LogDet divergence. \item RF \citep{AmanNIPS2016}: A kernel alignment based learning framework creates randomized features, and then solves a simple optimization problem to select a subset.
 Finally, the kernel is learned from the optimized features by target alignment. \item KNPL \citep{Liu2018AAAIme}: This nonparametric kernel learning framework is given by our conference version, which shares the initial ideas about learning in a data-adaptive scheme via a pair-wise way.
-But this work does not consider the bounded constraint and the low rank structure on $\bm F$, and utilizes an alternating iterative algorithm to solve the corresponding semi-definite programming. \item SVM-CV: The SVM classifier with cross validation \fh{serves as} a baseline. \end{itemize}
+But this work does not consider the bounded constraint and the low-rank structure on $\bm F$, and utilizes an alternating iterative algorithm to solve the corresponding semi-definite programming. \item MKL-uniform: It is a multiple kernel learning algorithm with uniform weights, and serves as a baseline.
+It uses 11 equal-weighted Gaussian kernels with the kernel width $\sigma=[2^{-5}, 2^{-4},\dots,2^5]$, respectively.
+This setting avoids tuning the kernel width $\sigma$ but the balance parameter $C$ is still tuned by 5-fold cross validation. \item SVM-CV: The SVM classifier with cross validation serves as a baseline. \end{itemize}

-{\bf Experimental Results:} Table~\ref{UCIres} summarizes the test results of each compared algorithm averaged over ten trials.
-Furthermore, we also apply the paired t-test at the 5\% significance level to investigate whether the data-adaptive approaches (KNPL and DANK) are significantly better than other methods.
-Specifically, we also present the classification accuracy of our DANK model and SVM-CV on the training data to show their respective model flexibilities.
+{\bf Experimental Results:} We first evaluate the proposed DANK model with two baselines: MKL-uniform and SVM-CV in terms of classification accuracy on the training and test data in Table~\ref{SOCMKL}, and then compare DANK with other representative kernel learning based algorithms in Table~\ref{UCIres}.